6.4 How constraining is the sunspot butterfly diagram?

 helicity, or in regions of strongest hydrodynamical shear?
 Is a stronger diffuse toroidal field

 forming more strongly magnetized flux ropes, or a larger number of flux ropes always of the same

-These are all profound questions from the point of view of comparing results from dynamo models to
+These are all crucial questions from the point of view of comparing results from dynamo models to

 sunspot data.
 Until they have been answered, uncertainty remains as to the degree to which the sunspot

-butterfly diagram can be compared in all details to time-latitude diagrams of the toroidal field at the
+butterfly diagram can be compared in all details to time-latitude diagrams of the toroidal field, as produced